rominaangeloni/nd035-c4-Security-and-DevOps/README.md

    - `session_state` - TODO
    - `iss` - issuer of the authorization code (in this case, Keycloak)
    - `code` - the authorization code
-8. The browser executes the redirection to Portal Hero (with code verifier as per PKCE)
+8. The seller's browser redirects to Portal Hero
-9. Portal Hero perform the token request to Keycloak
+9. Portal Hero exchange the authorization code for the access and refresh tokens (including PKCE code verifier)
-10. Keycloak returns both access and refresh tokens
+10. Keycloak returns both access and refresh tokens to Portal Hero
-11. Portal Hero informs the user that their account has been successfully connected to Wallapop
+11. Portal Hero informs the seller about the connection to Wallapop
-12. Some time later (undefined how much later) Portal Hero automatically tiggers the action importing items to the user's Wallapop account
-13. Portal Hero calls Wallapop Connect API with the access token
+12. Portal Hero calls Wallapop Connect API using the access token
-14. API Gateway ensures the token is valid
+13. API Gateway validates the access token
-15. On successful validation, API Gateway forwards the request to Catalog
+14. On successful validation, API Gateway forwards the request to Catalog